Westland Lynx: Design

 The Lynx is a multi-purpose twin-engine battlefield helicopter, of which specialised versions have been developed for both sea and land-based warfare.
 A distinguishing feature between early and later aircraft is the undercarriage: early Army versions of the Lynx were equipped with skids, while the Naval and later models have been outfitted with wheels, a requirement for easy ground handling on the deck of a warship.
 Early versions of the Lynx were powered by a pair of Rolls-Royce Gem turboshaft engines and had a four-blade rotor, mounted on a rigid titanium monobloc rotor head of the kind pioneered by the MBB BO105 a few years earlier.
 The innovative blade design comprised a honeycomb sandwich structure made out of composite material.
 For shipboard stowage, both the rotor blades and tail can be folded.
 Lag dampers were incorporated but these are not required in flight (owing to the rigidity of the monobloc rotor head).
-In flight, the main rotor is kept at a constant speed, simplifying aircraft control; the rotor also features a vibration absorption system.
+The main rotor features a vibration absorption system.

 The Lynx is an agile helicopter, capable of performing loops and rolls, and of attaining high speeds.
 The agility of the type led to its use as an aerial display aircraft, having been operated by the Blue Eagles and Black Cats helicopter display teams.
 The efficiency of the main rotor, as well as the overall top speed of the Lynx, was substantially improved with the adoption of BERP rotor blade technology.
 During the 1990s, the hot-and-high performance of the type was considerably boosted in the later Super Lynx 200 series, at which point the type's Gem engines were replaced with the newer LHTEC T800 turboshaft engine with associated FADEC system; the Lynx can also maintain a good level of performance under moderate icing conditions.
 The FADEC controls eliminated the requirement for a throttle or manual speed selection switches, further simplifying flight control.
 Later aircraft feature automatic stabilisation equipment; functions such as auto-hover are installed on some Lynx.